 Lots of readers are writing in asking the same basic question: how is it that fat — and especially lard — has come to be seen as such a good thing all of a sudden?
 A year or so ago I was in the checkout line at my local Whole Foods.
 There I noticed a health magazine cover that featured a piece of bread slathered with what appeared to be…lard.
 The headline exclaimed something along the lines of: fat is good for you!
 The bullet copy proceeded to run down all the ways fat aids the metabolism.
-I’m not going to disagree with any of it, though like everyone I get whiplash reading health mags.
+I’m not going to I disagreed with any of it, though I did run right out and rent the movie Sleeper.

 So what happened?
 How did fat — especially pig fat — go from anathema to all-but-health-food status?
 Sure you had Tom Colicchio serving his famous braised pork belly at Gramercy Tavern seven years ago.
 Yes Mario Batali always sang the praises of guanciale and, later, lardo.
 But such elite indulgences would never have captured the public imagination were tectonic shifts not already occurring in the realm of food and health.